nhurleywalker/fits_warp/README.md

   --plot                Plot the offsets and models (default = False) --smooth SMOOTH       Smoothness parameter to give to the radial basis
                         function (default = 300 pix)
+  --signal SIGCOL       Column from which to get the signal for a signal-to-
+                        noise cut (e.g. peak_flux) (no default; if not supplied, cut will not be performed --noise NOISECOL      Column from which to get the noise for a signal-to- noise cut (e.g. local_rms) (no default; if not supplied, cut will not be performed --SNR SNR             Signal-to-noise ratio for a signal-to-noise cut (default = 10)

 Crossmatching input/output files:
   --incat INCAT         Input catalogue to be warped.